JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters.rst

 - **RH**: This check detects relative humidity errors at the top of cloud layers and at high altitudes.
   :ref:`Click here for more details <profconcheck_rh>`.

+- **Time**: This check flags any observations whose time of measurement lies outside the assimilation window.
+It also optionally rejects wind values for a certain period after launch.
+  :ref:`Click here for more details <profconcheck_time>`.

+- **BackgroundX**: These checks use a Bayesian approach to modify the probability of gross error for several variables (**X** can be **GeopotentialHeight**, **RelativeHumidity**, **Temperature** or **WindSpeed**).
+The use of such an approach distinguishes these checks from the Background Check filter introduced above.
+  :ref:`Click here for more details <profconcheck_background>`.

+- **PermanentReject**: This check permanently rejects observations that have previously been flagged as failing by another check.
+  :ref:`Click here for more details <profconcheck_permrej>`.

+- **SondeFlags**: This check accounts for any QC flags that were assigned to the sonde data prior to UFO being run.
+  :ref:`Click here for more details <profconcheck_sondeflags>`.

+- **WindProfilerFlags**: This check accounts for any QC flags that were assigned to the wind profiler data prior to UFO being run.
+  :ref:`Click here for more details <profconcheck_winproflags>`.

+- **Pressure**: This routine calculates profile pressures if they have not been measured (or were measured but are potentially inaccurate).
+This is achieved by vertical interpolation and extrapolation using the observed height and model values of height and pressure.
+  :ref:`Click here for more details <profconcheck_pressure>`.

 This filter can apply more than one check in turn.
 Please note the following:

 - The total number of errors that have occurred is recorded as the filter proceeds through each check.